aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/UsingTheJdbcDriver.md

 The JDBC Wrapper can be used with different frameworks and tools.
 More details for some frameworks can be found [here](./Frameworks.md).

 ## Logging

+There are multiple ways to enable logging when using the AWS JDBC Driver, some ways include:
+- using the built-in Java Util Logger library
+- using an external logger

+### Using the Java Util Logger
-The AWS JDBC Driver uses the Java Util Logger built-in library functionality to log information.
-To enable logging and see information logged by the AWS JDBC Driver:
+To enable logging with the Java Util Logger library to log information, you can use either the `.properties` file or the `wrapperLoggerLevel` connection parameter:
+#### Properties File
 1. Create a `.properties` file and configure the logging level.
 2. Specify the `.properties` file with the `java.util.logging.config.file` option; for example, `-Djava.util.logging.config.file=absolute\path\to\logging.properties`.